 “Single Order Generic Ethernet Access”.
 SOGEA is a broadband service that uses the existing copper network for the final connection into the property but removes the traditional phone line element.
 It provides internet access without a separate telephone service, making it suitable for digital telecare use where FTTP isn’t yet available.

-No. PDPL (Pre-Digital Phone Line) is managed by BT at the exchange so nothing onsite is affected.
+No. PDPL (Pre-Digital Phone Line) is managed by BT Business at the exchange so nothing onsite is affected.

-No. Again, all infrastructure related to PDPL is managed by BT so you as the customer need do nothing once installed.
+No. Again, all infrastructure related to PDPL is managed by BT Business so you as the customer need do nothing once installed.

 More detail about each of these options is shown in the visuals below: